techpavan/mvn-repo-cleaner/README.md

 As newer versions of dependent libraries appear, the old ones become obsolete and never get cleaned up.
-This program assists to free up some disk space by removing older versions of libraries downloaded to the `.m2` directory.
+This program assists to free up some disk space by removing older versions of libraries downloaded to the local Maven repository.

-This can be used just by extracting `mvn-repo-cleaner.tar.gz` / `mvn-repo-cleaner.zip` and executing the `execute.sh` / `execute.bat` as per the environment to clean up all non-latest versions of the libraries in the `.m2` directory.
+This can be used just by extracting `mvn-repo-cleaner.tar.gz` / `mvn-repo-cleaner.zip` and executing the `execute.sh` / `execute.bat` as per the environment to clean up all non-latest versions of the libraries in the `<user_dir>/.m2/repository` directory.

+If the local repository is in a different location, use the `--path` flag to specify its location.

 To attempt a `dry-run`, just execute the `simulate.sh` / `simulate.bat` to see the files that would be removed without actually deleting the files.
 This output is also generated in the `mvn-repo-cleaner.log`.

-To run with more advanced options, open the terminal and execute the jar with appropriate switches as provided below.
+To run with more advanced options, run the `execute` script with the flags below.

-**NOTE:** When using the `--path/-p` option, the target it points to must contain a directory (or symlink) called *repository*.
-This might be needed when cleaning a local directory used for publishing.

 `Usage: java -jar mvn-repo-cleaner.jar [options]`